tangles from the branches of old trees

 - Not Threatened

 What makes it special is the tangles.
-The old man's beard lichen is one of the most tangled lichens in New Zealand.
-Its strands are thin and wiry, branching repeatedly and intertwining with each other to form a dense, matted mass.
-It looks like a ball of yarn, like a tangled fishing net, like the beard of a man who has not shaved for a hundred years.
-It is the lichen of the messy hair, the one that cannot be combed straight, the one that is beautiful in its chaos.
+Old man's beard lichen is one of the most tangled lichens in New Zealand.
+Its strands are thin and wiry.
+They branch repeatedly and intertwine with each other.
+They form a dense, matted mass.
+It looks like a ball of yarn.
+Like a tangled fishing net.
+Like the beard of a man who has not shaved for a hundred years.
+It is the lichen of the messy hair.
+The one that cannot be combed straight.
+The one that is beautiful in its chaos.

-The strands are elastic and tough, not brittle like other fruticose lichens.
+The strands are elastic and tough.
+They are not brittle like other fruticose lichens.
 They can be stretched and twisted without breaking.
-The central core is a dense cord of fungal hyphae, surrounded by a layer of algae and an outer cortex.
-It is a master of flexibility, a plant that bends without breaking, a lichen that can survive the wind and the rain.
+The central core is a dense cord of fungal hyphae.
+It is surrounded by a layer of algae and an outer cortex.
+It is a master of flexibility.
+A plant that bends without breaking.
+A lichen that can survive the wind and the rain.

-Biologically, the old man's beard lichen is a partnership, a fungus and an alga living together.
+Biologically, the old man's beard lichen is a partnership.
+A fungus and an alga live together.
 The fungus provides structure and protection.
 The alga provides food through photosynthesis.
 The old man's beard lichen is also a bioindicator.
-It is sensitive to air pollution, particularly sulphur dioxide.
+It is sensitive to air pollution.
+Particularly sulphur dioxide.
 In polluted air, it dies.
-It is the canary of the canopy, the one that tells us whether the air is healthy.
+It is the canary of the canopy.
+The one that tells us whether the air is healthy.

 To find old man's beard lichen is to find the tangled hair on the branch.
-It is pale, matted, and soft, a living beard on the tree.
-You can run your fingers through the strands and feel the tangles, the knots, the messy texture.
-It is the lichen of the unshaven forest, the one that looks like the forest forgot to shave, the one that proves that the forest has a personality.
+It is pale, matted, and soft.
+A living beard on the tree.
+You can run your fingers through the strands.
+Feel the tangles.
+The knots.
+The messy texture.
+It is the lichen of the unshaven forest.
+The one that proves that the forest has a personality.